bureus/MMM-Vasttrafik-PublicTransport/README.md

 ![Example of filter on track](https://github.com/bureus/MMM-Vasttrafik-PublicTransport/blob/master/docs/filterOnTrack.PNG)

 #### Example B - filter on Line:
-So in order to filter the board on Track A. You could do that by simply setting "filterAttr" to "track" and "filterKey" to "A".
-This will remove all other tracks from the board.
-The same goes for "direction", "line" or "type".
+So in order to filter the board on Line 4.
+Change config settings "filterAttr" to "line" and "filterKey" to "4".
+This will remove all other lines from the board.

 ```
 config: {